All hail the smartphone

-Now that iOS 7 has arrived this is a breeze from an iPhone.
-There are several ways to do it but the easiest is usually just to go into your call log, tap the 'i' next to the number you want to block and then tap 'block this caller'.
+With iOS 8 on the iPhone there are several ways to do it, but the easiest is just to go into your recent calls log, tap the 'i' next to the number you want to block and then tap 'block this caller'.

-On Android things can be a bit more convoluted as how you do it depends in part on what phone you have.
-It may be that you can do it in a similar way to iOS 7, as for example on the HTC One you can simply tap and hold a number in your call history and then tap 'Block contact'.
+On Android, things can be a bit more convoluted and depends in part on what phone you have.
+It may be that you can do it in a similar way to iOS 8; on the HTC One M9 you can simply tap and hold a number in your call history and then tap 'Block contact'.

-Sadly it's not currently possible to natively block a number on BlackBerry 10, nor can Windows Phone 8 do it natively, however there are apps available from BlackBerry World that do the job, while Nokia has implemented a blocked numbers list on Lumia phones, which you can access from the 'extras + info' section of the settings screen.
+Sadly it's not currently possible to natively block a number on BlackBerry 10, but there are apps available from BlackBerry World that do the job.

-- Looking for a fancy new phone to go with your new-found knowledge?
+- Looking for a fancy new phone to go with your newly found knowledge?
 Check out our top list.